coH4n/Notes/README.md

 To explain the working principle, when a person wants to send data to us, they encrypt the data with our publicly available Public Key and send it to us.
 We can then decrypt the Public Key's encryption using our Private Key.
 If we want to send data to a person, we repeat the same process.
 I believe you will have a better grasp of the situation if you combine this working principle I have explained with the image below.

+If you have read an article about the working principle of asymmetric encryption before this one, I assume you have seen a text like this.
+When we want to send data, we encrypt it with our Private Key and send it to the destination, and the destination decrypts the encryption with our Public Key.

 <img width="500" height="277" alt="1" src="https://github.com/user-attachments/assets/e7d372d8-492e-429a-8565-757c27dfdaae" />